cdapio/coopr/docs/docs/source/misc/jboss-automator-script.rst

  $ curl -X POST -H "X-Coopr-UserId:admin"\
      -d @/tmp/jboss-application-server http://$COOPR_SERVER:$COOPR_PORT/v1/coopr/clustertemplates

-Provision an instance of 'jboss-application-cluster' with Cask Coopr
+Provision an instance of 'jboss-application-cluster' with Coopr
 --------------------------------------------------------------------------
 Once the cluster template has been created, you are now ready to create a cluster.
 Please follow the cluster creation procedure from the main Coopr documentation.
 You can either choose